 - Incentivising Sector Specific Innovation Funds.
 The government’s infrastructure fund is beginning to attract significant capital.
 This needs to expand beyond infrastructure to other key sectors like technology.
 In Israel, a government fund matching venture investments in the country (alongside tax credits for investors) effectively kick-started the venture capital industry and the domestic IT sector, driving a 60-fold increase in technology investments within a decade of its launch.
 India should adopt a similar approach to drive innovation and investment in key high growth sectors such as information technology, life sciences and material sciences.

 The ‘certainties’ of India have the potential to create the next big global player in economics and politics and given it is a vibrant democracy, India’s success can start to reverse some of the anxiety around whether elections are good for development.
-The ‘India Story’ fully delivering on its potential will clearly require a decade-long – if not decades-long – undertaking, and the Modi government can certainly lay claim to having begun the process of introducing change reforms.
+The ‘India Story’ fully delivering on its potential will clearly require a decade-long - if not decades-long - undertaking, and the Modi government can certainly lay claim to having begun the process of introducing change reforms.
 However, there is so far to go still.
+“In 1947, the statement that the country would add over 900m literate citizens to its population within the next two generations would have seemed like a fantastic prediction.
+This is exactly what had happened.”
 The next range of bold initiatives will determine to what extent the country can leverage the core features referred to as its ‘certainties’ for long-term sustainable economic development.
 Historically, India’s track record in this regard has not been strong.
 Although, it has been the ‘world’s largest democracy’ for decades, with a young and growing population, for much of this time India has only delivered the so-called ‘Hindu rate of growth’ of c3.5% annual GDP growth, which saw the country surpassed and left behind by many developing nations with fewer demographic assets.
 Mr. Modi however seems determined to go down in history as the leader that launches the country on an irreversible path of growth.

 In order to permanently overcome this hurdle and for the country to reach its potential, the government will need to develop and execute a policy roadmap that is long-term, comprehensive, coordinated and self-reinforcing.
 India’s initial wave of economic liberalisation in the 1990s first demonstrated to the country and the world that it could break-out of its decades long low growth pattern and implement ambitious reforms.
 However, these reforms were not followed up boldly enough, leaving many urgent but politically difficult issues, such as labour laws, agricultural reform, inflation, and corruption unsolved.
 Accordingly, the reforms’ impact on growth, embroiled in corruption, and poor leadership and governance, was not sustainable and GDP growth, after peaking at just under 10% in the mid- 2000s, fell back to a low of 4.5% in 2013.
 Since then the BJP’s electoral victory has re-invigorated the country’s growth, and the speed and scope of the reforms it has ushered in have clearly signaled that it is seeking to tackle the tough issues that the previous government was unable or unwilling to address.